Armed Forces life insurance

 The cost of your premium will be based on the level of risk you pose to the insurer, taking into account:

 - Smoking status

 Due to the increased risk of working in the military, your occupation will also be taken into account, including your specific role and likelihood of being deployed.

 To obtain your free quotes for military life insurance, contact our team today.

 Life insurance for active duty military

 Obtaining life insurance as a serving member of the Armed Forces can be affected by your upcoming deployment status, role within the military as well as various personal factors.

-As an active member of the Armed Forces obtaining life cover can prove slightly more difficult than the average civilian, but that’s not to say it isn’t possible.
+As an active member of the Armed Forces obtaining life cover can prove slightly more difficult than the average civilian.

-When applying for a policy, all of the standard elements will be taken into account; age, smoking status, medical history etc.
+When applying for a policy, all of the standard elements will be taken into account.

-However, depending on your upcoming deployment status your premiums could be increased (or loaded) further.
+However, depending on your upcoming deployment status your premiums could be increased (or loaded).